massgravel/massgrave.dev/online_kms.md

 ## How does it work?

 -   **What is KMS activation?**\
-    Key Management Service (KMS) is a genuine activation method provided by Microsoft for volume licensing customers (organizations, schools or governments).
+    Key Management Service (KMS) is a genuine activation method provided by Microsoft for volume licensing customers (organizations, schools, or governments).
 The machines in those environments (called KMS clients) are activated via the Environment KMS Host Server (authorized Microsoft's licensing key), instead of Microsoft activation servers.
 By design, the KMS activation period lasts up to 180 Days (6 Months) at max, with the ability to renew and reinstate the period at any time.
 Activation renewal automatically happens every 7 days if the client can connect to the KMS host server.
 For more info, see [here](https://www.microsoft.com/Licensing/servicecenter/Help/FAQDetails.aspx?id=201#215) and [here](https://technet.microsoft.com/en-us/library/ee939272(v=ws.10).aspx#kms-overview).

 -   **How are we getting it for free?**\
     Developers reverse-engineered the KMS Host Server setup, so now anyone can host a KMS server and activate the systems without any limitations.
 KMS activators such as KMSpico, MTK, KMS_VL_ALL, etc., locally create an emulated KMS Host Server and activate Windows and Office.

     This locally-emulated KMS server requires you to run binary files which often cause anti-virus alerts (false positives).

-    Another method of KMS activation is publicly-available Online KMS Host Server.
-In this method, the site hosts the emulated KMS server and anyone can simply use this server to activate their systems, there is no requirement for running any software on your system.
+    Another method of KMS activation is a publicly-available Online KMS Host Server.
+In this method, the site hosts the emulated KMS server, and anyone can simply use this server to activate their systems, there is no requirement for running any software on your system.

 -   **Is Online KMS activation safe?**\
     Yes.\
     Let's go into the details.
-In the KMS protocol, there is a relationship of host and client.
+In the KMS protocol, there is a relationship between host and client.
 The client system asks the host system to grant the activation, and the host system grants the activation if it's eligible.
 In this process, the client system shares some of the system's data, which is not sensitive in nature.
-According to the [Microsoft document](https://technet.microsoft.com/en-us/library/ee939272(v=ws.10).aspx#kms-overview), the client system shares the following data with the host system: Client FQDN, CMID, time-stamp, Product license state, expiration time and IP address
+According to the [Microsoft document](https://technet.microsoft.com/en-us/library/ee939272(v=ws.10).aspx#kms-overview), the client system shares the following data with the host system: Client FQDN, CMID, time-stamp, Product license state, expiration time, and IP address

     In this shared info, the important part is your IP address.
 Below are some things regarding it which you should know.

     -   Sharing your IP while going online is not a security concern.
 You can not go online to visit any website without having to share your IP address.

     -   IP addresses do not necessarily represent a specific person.
-Internet Service Providers (ISP's) mostly use dynamic IP, which means the same IP address can be used by many different persons, and a dynamic IP address is periodically reassigned to different people all the time.
+Internet Service Providers (ISPs) mostly use dynamic IP, which means the same IP address can be used by many different persons, and a dynamic IP address is periodically reassigned to different people all the time.
 But a static IP address is permanently assigned to a unique subscriber.
 The Internet Service Provider (ISP) won't reveal that information unless there is a legal reason to do so.

     -   Microsoft has never tried to go after Home users in legal cases for using a few pirated activations (not talking about stolen legal keys) simply because the cost of legal actions would be much higher than the amount of money gained by forcing a few people to purchase activations.

-    -   No law enforcement is going to take action based on the IP's from all over the world without the consent from the Microsoft itself.
+    -   No law enforcement is going to take action based on IPs from all over the world without the consent of Microsoft itself.

-Feel free contact us in case you have a contradictory point of view.
+Feel free to contact us in case you have a contradictory point of view.

 ------------------------------------------------------------------------

 ## Office 'Non-genuine' Banner

--   Office Click-to-Run builds (since February 2021) that are activated with KMS checks the existence of the KMS server name in the registry.
+-   Office Click-to-Run builds (since February 2021) that are activated with KMS check the existence of the KMS server name in the registry.

 -   If KMS server is not present, a banner is shown in Office programs notifying that "Office isn't licensed properly", see [here](https://i.imgur.com/gLFxssD.png).